AnharHussainMiah/grind/README.md

 ### 🎉 MILESTONE:

-`grind` has been tested against the original famous [Pet Clinic Spring Demo](https://github.com/spring-projects/spring-petclinic).
+`grind` has been tested against the famous [Pet Clinic Spring Demo](https://github.com/spring-projects/spring-petclinic).
 We re-created this project using `grind` and as `v0.7.4` able to fully compile, run, and even bundle a fat jar! here is the grind version of the [Pet Clinic](https://github.com/AnharHussainMiah/PetClinicApplication/)

 ## Long Term Goals